Meta allows Donald Trump back on Facebook and Instagram

 Suspending Trump's account was the most high-profile and controversial content moderation decision Meta has ever made.
 Now its move to reinstate him thrusts the company back into the middle of a contentious debate over tech platforms' power to determine who gets a voice online.

-In a statement on Truth social, the former president said: "FACEBOOK, which has lost Billions of Dollars in value since 'deplatforming' your favorite President, me, has just announced that they are reinstating my account.
+In a statement on Truth Social, the company Trump helped create and financially back, the former president said: "FACEBOOK, which has lost Billions of Dollars in value since 'deplatforming' your favorite President, me, has just announced that they are reinstating my account.
 Such a thing should never again happen to a sitting President, or anybody else who is not deserving of retribution!"

+Trump's campaign had formally petitioned Meta to reinstate him, saying the ban had "dramatically distorted and inhibited the public discourse."

 Meta's decision to reinstate Trump lands in a social media landscape that has changed markedly in the past two years.
 Facebook is attempting to reinvent itself as a "metaverse company" in a move away from its social networking origins.
 In 2022, the company announced declines in revenue and users for the first time.